SudhakarKumar1/TileVania-Unity/README.md

 # TileVania
-2D platformer game inspired by mario, player has to collect a coin, dodge the the pointy spikes and enemies to finish the level and beat the game.
+2D platformer game inspired by mario, player has to collect the coins, dodge the pointy spikes and enemies to finish the level and beat the game.